astronomer/airflow-guides/guides/kubepod-operator.md

 ### Step 5: Add AWS connection ID

-In the Airflow UI navigate to **Admin** -> **Connections** to set up the connection to the AWS account running the target EKS cluster.
-Chose a unique connection ID, the Connection Type 'Amazon Web Services' and use your `aws_access_key_id` as login and your `aws_secret_access_key` as password.
+In the Airflow UI, go to **Admin** -> **Connections** to set up the connection to the AWS account running the target EKS cluster.
+Set the following configurations for the connection:
+- **Connection ID**: Any
+- **Connection Type**: Amazon Web Services
+- **Login**: Your AWS access key ID
+- **Password**: Your AWS secret access key

 ### Step 6: Create the DAG with the KPO

 > **Note**: When creating new deployments, users of the Astro cloud will need to set one additional argument in the KPO: `labels={"airflow_kpo_in_cluster": "False"}` to connect to a remote cluster.
 If you are trying to set up the KPO connecting to a remote cluster in an existing deployment please contact Customer Support.

-If dynamic behavior of the EKS cluster is desired, e.g. Nodes get created with specifications for a task and deleted after the task has run, it is necessary to use several classes from the Amazon provider package as shown in the example DAG below.
-If your remote Kubernetes cluster has Nodes already available you will only need the `KubernetesPodOperator` itself (task number 3 in the example).
+The following DAG utilizes several classes from the Amazon provider package to dynamically spin up and delete Pods for each task in a newly created node group.
+If your remote Kubernetes cluster already has a node group available, you only need to define your task in the `KubernetesPodOperator` itself.

 The example DAG contains 5 consecutive tasks: